hasibzunair/cv-pytorch-tutorials/README.md

 ## How to run?

 You can simply run the notebooks in order.
 Datasets are available [here](https://github.com/hasibzunair/cv-pytorch-tutorials/releases/tag/v1).
+For running the web interface, you need to copy your image classification model named `model.pth` in the `web_interface` directory.
+Then simply run `python app.py`

 ## Related materials